martin-opensky/whisper-assistant-vscode/README.md

 # Whisper Assistant: Your Voice-Driven Coding Companion

 Whisper Assistant is an extension for Visual Studio Code that transcribes your spoken words into text within the VSCode editor.
-This hands-free approach to coding allows you to focus on your ideas, not your typing.
+This hands-free approach to coding allows you to focus on your ideas instead of your typing.

-Designed to enhance your development experience, Whisper Assistant lets you use your voice to write code.
-It can also be integrated with other powerful AI tools, such as Chat GPT-4 or the [Cursor.so application](https://www.cursor.so/), to create a dynamic, AI-driven development environment.
+Whisper Assistant can also be integrated with other powerful AI tools, such as Chat GPT-4 or the [Cursor.so application](https://www.cursor.so/), to create a dynamic, AI-driven development environment.

 # Powered by OpenAI Whisper